Set up a Production-Ready Droplet

 The outbound rules section of the cloud firewall create page

 1. In Apply to Droplets, add the tag you created with the new Droplet.
-When you create additional Droplets, adding the same tag to them will automatically add them to this cloud firewall as well, simplifying scaling in the future.
+When you create additional Droplets, adding the same tag to them automatically adds them to this cloud firewall as well, simplifying scaling in the future.

 Once you’ve selected all of the options, click Create Firewall.